 Technotes are drafted using development branches following the standard development workflow described at https://developer.lsst.io/.
-For technotes that involve proprietary on-sky ComCam and LSSTCam data, the review will include a standard checklist to ensure that released technotes meet basic standards for documentation quality and conform to Rubin Observatory information release policies.
-The content of a technote is considered to be approved for release once merged to the main branch.
 During development, embargoed pixel images can only be referenced in technotes as authenticated links -- pixel images (e.g., PNGs) must NOT appear in technotes until specifically approved for release.
 As living documents, technotes may describe work in progress and may be updated as studies progress.
-Once released, updated technote versions must maintain compliance with the approval checklist criteria.

-Derived data products may be documented and shared via technotes that have been approved for release.
+Derived data products may be documented and shared via technotes.